renemadsen/acts_as_versioned_rails3/README.markdown

    gem install acts_as_versioned_rails3

-This is a fork of the origional from technoweenie
+This is a fork of the original from technoweenie

 http://github.com/technoweenie/acts_as_versioned